griffin-reichmuth/ECON487_finalproj/README.md

 ## Project details
 - In Economics 487 (Data Science for Strateic Pricing), we were tasked with analyzing a messy wholesale purchase data set.
 My partner Ben Fakler and I investigated the data and used a
-- double machine learning algorithm procdure to approximate the price elasticity of two of the highest revenue-grossing products by training a decision tree to predict Quantity and UnitPrice.
+- double machine learning algorithm procedure to approximate the price elasticity of two of the highest revenue-grossing products by training a decision tree to predict Quantity and UnitPrice.

 -
 ##  Methodology info